 I have been working in agriculture my whole professional life.
 I graduated from the Higher School of Agronomy of the Polytechnic Institute of Yamoussoukro in Côte d’Ivoire as a forestry engineer and hold a Master’s degree in project management from the Senghor University of Alexandria in Egypt.
 In 2013, I began working with UTZ, which merged with the Rainforest Alliance in 2018.

 Cocoa is at the heart of many economies in West Africa, especially in Côte d’Ivoire and Ghana.
 I head up the Rainforest Alliance team in the region, where nearly 70 percent of the world’s cocoa is produced by more than two million farmers.
-Of these cocoa farmers, 1.2 million participate in the Rainforest Alliance or UTZ certification programs.
+Of these cocoa farmers, around 1 million participate in the Rainforest Alliance or UTZ certification programs.

 I am passionate about cocoa and sustainability in West Africa.
 My day to day work involves working directly with farmer groups, trainers, government officials, and companies in the region.
 But the part I like most about my work is when I visit the field to meet and interact with farmers and learn from their experiences, challenges, and perspectives.
 The main challenges we face today are low prices and very low farmer income, which contributes to other challenges, like deforestation and child labor.

 The most urgent problem cocoa farmers face is the extremely low price they are paid for their crop.
 It is estimated that cocoa farmers receive between just three to six percent of the retail price of a chocolate bar.
 The simple fact is that cocoa farmers in West Africa bear a heavy disadvantage in the market, with few opportunities to negotiate a better price for their products.
 As a result, they carry a disproportionate risk in the supply chain.
 Although many farmers receive no market reward for implementing more sustainable methods, they are impacted most quickly and dramatically when the market price drops.